 - CAS: Read the CAS Handbook and visit the CAS webpage

 - IB Parent Association: The IBPA seeks to offset the cost of the IB Program to make it accessible to all students at NHS regardless of financial standing.
 The IBPA is a branch of the NHS Foundation, 501c3 nonprofit.
-Read more about the IB Parent Association here.
+Read more about the IB Parent Association.

-- Policies: Northfield’s IB policies concerning Integrity, Language, Assessment and Special Needs
+- Policies: Northfield’s IB policies concerning Academic Honesty and Integrity, IB Language Policy Information, International Baccalaureate Assessment Policy and Special Needs Policy

 - IB in real life: Evidence of the success of the IB curriculum

 - Draws on content from educational cultures around the world

 - Requires study across a broad range of subjects